 Which personal data you will be providing to us is determined based on the respective input screen that we use for the registration or for your inquiries, or the information that we will be requesting from you or that you will be providing voluntarily.
 The personal data that you enter or provide for this purpose is collected and stored solely for internal use by us and for our own purposes.

-We have the right to arrange for this information to be disclosed to one or more external data processors, for example a delivery service, which will likewise use it solely for internal use imputed to the processor’s controller.
+We have the right to arrange for this information to be disclosed to one or more external data

 When you show an interest in certain works of art, artists, styles, eras, etc., be this through your above-mentioned participation at registration, through your interest in selling, consignment for auction, or purchase, in each case accompanied by the voluntary provision of your personal data, this simultaneously allows us to notify you of services offered by our auction house and our company that are closely associated in the art marketplace with our auction house, to provide you with targeted marketing materials, and to send you promotional offers on the basis of your profile by phone, fax, mail, or e-mail.
 If there is a specific form of notification that you prefer, we will be happy to arrange to meet your needs once you inform us of these.
 On the basis of your aforementioned interests, including your participation in auctions, we will be continually reviewing in accordance with Article 6 (1) sentence 1 (f) of the GDPR whether we are permitted to advertise to you and, if so, what kind of advertising may be used for this purpose (for example: sending auction catalogs, providing information on special events, future or past auctions, etc.).